Eye Protection at Work: Types of Protective Eyewear

 Goggles with hooded ventilation.

 Welding helmets fit over safety glasses or goggles.
 They may have clear or tinted lenses.
 Ask your supervisor which lens is right for your job.
-Welding helmets protect you from intense light from welding, sparks, and splashes of molten metal.
+Welding helmets protect you from intense light from welding, sparks, and splashes of molten metal, or if you are working with lasers.

 Welding helmet.